We're Open!

 • Patrick Lundeen – Assistant Carpenter

-Thanks to Brookfield Residential, Stahl Peterbilt, One To One Printing, and Endura Paint, every tap on the display not only lights a room but also contributes to Light the Darknessguiding those affected by domestic violence towards a brighter, safer future.
+Thanks to Brookfield Residential, Stahl Peterbilt, PostNow, Endura Paint, BFL Canada, and Global Edmonton, every tap on the display not only lights a room but also contributes to Light the Darknessguiding those affected by domestic violence towards a brighter, safer future.